Greazy6/frontend-nanodegree-feedreader/README.md

 Then open index.html file.

-Jasmine will run a series of test to ensure the application is working well.
+Jasmine will run a series of test to ensure that the application is working well.

 Once Jasmine is done you will see there are no errors, because it will be displayed on the page